Anna-M-Thomas/yacho-master/timekeeping.md

 -30 minutes: still thinking about collection, structure.
 -30 minutes: making new router for answers
 -30 minutes: test works for posting a new answer
+-30 minutes: can update an answer
+-30 minutes: can post a new answer from front end